cyclus/cyclus.github.com/source/cep/cep18.rst

 ========

 An updated procedure for determining dynamic resource exchanges is presented.
-It occurs nominally in four phases: a request for proposals, a response to the request for proposals, preference assignment, and resolution.
+It occurs nominally in four phases: a request for bids, a response to the request for bids, preference assignment, and resolution.
 The first three phases encompass an information gathering procedure, providing generic information to any market exchange solution procedure.
 The final phase is modular in that any algorithm can be used to solve the exchange.
 This modular phase takes the place of the current implementation of MarketModels.
 The procedure is informed by agent-based supply chain modeling literature :cite:`julka_agent-based_2002` with modifications as required for our nuclear-engineering domain specific information.

 Motivation
 ==========